pnpm/pnpm/packages/core/README.md

 ### `afterAllResolved(lockfile: Lockfile): Lockfile | Promise<Lockfile>`

 This hook is called after all dependencies are resolved.
-It recieves and returns the resolved lockfile object.
+It receives and returns the resolved lockfile object.
 An async function is supported.

 ## License